luowei/LWWebContainer/README.md

 ## License

-libWebContainer is available under the MIT license.
+LWWebContainer is available under the MIT license.
 See the LICENSE file for more info.